stephanieleroux/NEXTSIM/2022-08-04_nextsim-on-Gricad-COMPILE.md

-# Start with NeXtSIM on Gricad
+# Start with NeXtSIM on Gricad (1/2):  Compilation.

 last update: 2022-08-04.